 We provide three types of review:

-- Individual performance review: carried out following a request to examine the clinical practice of an individual doctor who is causing concern; other requests, such as a case note review or an independent second opinion, also fall into this category
+- Individual performance review: carried out following a request to examine the clinical practice of an individual doctor who is causing concern; other requests, such as a case note review or an independent second opinion, also fall into this category.
+Unfortunately this service is not currently being offered.

 For examples of the kind of guidance the RCOG can provide to help you deliver improved patient outcomes, please read our case studies.